 Match.com is one of the early pioneers of the online dating industry.
 With a straightforward approach to creating detailed profile, browsing matches and messaging individuals directly it quickly became a popular destination for singles looking for love online.

-Over the years, other entrants came on the scene changing the way singles approached dating apps.
+Over the years, other entrants like Hinge and Bumble came on the scene changing the way singles approached dating apps.
 Syncing data from Facebook, uploading photos directly from your phone and quickly swiping on profiles made it popular among folks looking for something different.

 As such the demographics of Match.com started to change to reflect a migration of users to other apps as well as attracting those looking to elaborate more about their personality, those looking for something more serious than the implied hook-up and casual fling of Tinder as well as those not eager to go all in on mobile only dating sites.